Spatiotemporal Autoregressive Models for Areal Compositional Data

 Extending compositional data to spatiotemporal areal processes let $\xmat{Z}_t=\lbrace \xvec{Z}_{t}(\xvec{s}_n) \rbrace$ denote a collection of $nT$ constrained vectors which quantitatively describe the relative contribution of $D$ parts of some whole on $\mathcal{S}\times \mathcal{T}$ with $\mathcal{S} = \lbrace\xvec{s}_1, \ldots, \xvec{s}_n\rbrace$ denoting a countable set of $n$ (at least partially) interconnected areal units and $\mathcal{T} =\lbrace t_j\rbrace^T_{j=1}$ a set of $T$ distinct equidistant steps in time.
 In general, we assume that the areal units in $\mathcal{S}$ and the compositional $D$ parts remain consistent across all temporal instances $t\in \mathcal{T}\subset \R_+$ such that at each location $\xvec{s}_j$ and each $t\in \mathcal{T}$ $Z_i=Z_t(\xvec{s}_i)$ is an element in the simplex $\mathds{S}^{D}$,

-consisting of the same number of $D$ nonnegative mutually dependent components that summing up to a constant $\kappa\in\mathds{R}$.
+consisting of the same number of $D$ non-negative mutually dependent components that sum to a constant $\kappa\in\mathds{R}$.
+We note that in the original definition of $\si^{D}$, all $D$ parts are strictly assumed to be positive to avoid problems with zeros in log-ratio transformations.
+More recently, however, \cite{Tsagris2016} introduced so-called $\alpha$-transformations which extend classic log-ratio transformations to work with zeros in some compositional parts.
 Consequently, for the specific time instance $t\in \mathcal{T}$ $\xvec{Z}_t$ constitutes an $n \times D$ dimensional matrix that encapsulates the entirety of compositions across all $n$ spatial areal units for the specific time instance $t\in \mathcal{T}$.
-We note that any vector $\widetilde{Z}_j$ of $D$ real positive components can always be translated into composition-valued information by applying the closure operator $\cls(\widetilde{Z}_j)$ with
+We note that any vector $\widetilde{Z}_i$ of $D$ real positive components can always be translated into composition-valued information by applying the closure operator $\cls(\widetilde{Z}_i)$ with

 Making use of the so-called \textit{Aitchison geometry} \citep{MR1873662}, $\mathds{S}^D$ together with the perturbation and powering operations $\oplus$ and $\odot$ where

 and